-Many Board Endorsed Courses follow more practically based courses of study.
-Many of these courses have a 60% practical component and are assessed within the school.
-These courses are recorded on the Student's Record of Achievement (RoSA) and the HSC but are not considered in the calculation of the ATAR.
+Many Board Endorsed Coursed follow more practically based courses of study.
+They do not have a HSC Exam.

+These courses are recorded on the Students's Record of Achievement (RoSA) and the HSC but are not considered in the calculation of the ATAR.